 But while some experts swear by the glycemic index to help people be more mindful of their sugar intake, the ranking system is a bit more nuanced than just determining which foods are "good" for blood sugar and which ones are "bad."
 Here's what you need to know about the nutrition buzzword.

 How does the glycemic index work?

-The glycemic index was originally developed for the diabetic community.
+The glycemic index was originally developed for the diabetic community—both type 1 and type 2.
 “It created a numerical index or ranking of carbohydrates based on how they impact blood sugar levels when eaten without any other foods,” says Robert Glatter, MD, an assistant professor of emergency medicine at Northwell Health and attending emergency physician at Lenox Hill Hospital.

 “GI is a measure of how 50 grams of carbohydrates from a specific food affect blood sugar levels.
-For this measure, the amount of food consumed is the amount that will provide 50 grams of carbohydrates,” says Suzanne Dixon, MS, RD.
+For this measure, the amount of food consumed is the amount that will provide 50 grams of carbohydrates,” says Suzanne Dixon, MPH, RD, an epidemiologist and dietitian.
 The glucose response of a food in question is then compared to a "GI standard,” which is typically a glucose drink, table sugar, or white bread, and then assigned a score.
 “For example, to determine the GI of carrots, you would have people consume the amount of carrots that provide 50 grams of carbohydrates, and compare that against the 50 grams of carbs for a GI standard (sugar or white bread),” she says.

 What are some examples of the glycemic index in foods?